Why does it cost so much to move my household goods to Mexico? Can’t I just get my gardener and his cousin to do it?

 And when you have more, you’re in a completely different category.
 In the US, we couldn’t legally hire anyone to transport our household goods without complying with Department of Transportation and several other agencies’ rules and regulations, having proper insurance, the driver having to be in compliance, etc., etc., etc. We could find someone who would do it illegally, but that didn’t seem smart.
 (To read a discussion about what it means to “legally” move household goods and why it is important to be legal, read this.)
 The same is true but slightly different in Mexico.
 And when you cross a larger amount of household goods, you need to use a different bridge with different rules and different and more stringent customs requirements.

-If you hire someone to move your household goods who is not in full compliance with a huge quantity of expensive regulations, it’s sort of like not paying your taxes– it works great… until it doesn’t.
+If you hire someone to move your household goods who is not in full compliance with a huge quantity of expensive regulations, it’s sort of like cheating on your taxes– it works great… until it doesn’t.
 And then what?
-The fines are huge and you risk having your household goods held for a very long time.
+The fines are huge and you risk having your household goods held for a very long time and even having your residency visa impacted.
+(You are acting illegally, remember?)
 It simply wasn’t a risk we were willing to take, especially with our own household goods.

 In summary, if your household goods can fit into your van, you can most likely do everything yourself.
-If you have a good amount more, sorry, a licensed and insured company that is only in the business of moving household goods across international borders is the only reasonable choice.
+If you have a good amount more, sorry, a legitimate company that can offer you insurance and that is only in the business of moving household goods across international borders is the only reasonable choice.